 - Licensed clinical psychologists

 What does an ESA letter look like?

-A valid ESA letter will feature your LMHP’s official letterhead, license number, contact information, and the date the letter was issued.
+A certified ESA letter will feature your LMHP’s official letterhead, license number, contact information, and the date the letter was issued.
 In the body of the letter, it will use specific wording to explain your need for an emotional support animal.

 Can a physician write an ESA letter?